alexbadoi/whatsapp_service/README.md

 7. be able to add a contact from chat app via + button this should populate contact_ref

+### Suggested Architecture
+All requests from the frontend to the WhatsApp API will go through the Go backend.
+Here’s the flow:

+#### Flow of Requests
+1. **Frontend:** Sends a request to the Go backend.
+2. **Go Backend:** Processes the request and, if needed, forwards it to the WhatsApp API.
+3. **WhatsApp API:** Handles WhatsApp-specific tasks (e.g., sending messages) and returns the response to the Go backend.
+4. **Go Backend:** Processes the WhatsApp API response and sends the final response back to the frontend.

 ## Stack:
 - Golang + Fiber
 - ReactJS